Key Takeaways

 Cost of Compromise

-The average cost of a phishing-related breach exceeds $4 million.
-This includes legal fees, regulatory fines, and the massive internal resource drain required for cleanup.
+Average cost of a phishing-related data breach has become almost $5 million now.
+This includes legal fees, regulatory fines, and internal resources for rebuilding and cleanup.

 Layered Defense

-Effective security isn’t a single wall; it’s a series of checkpoints.
+Effective security is not a single wall but a series of checkpoints.
 Specialized services add deep behavioral analysis and authentication layers that native tools lack.

 AI & Machine Learning Detection